-As the days grow shorter and the weather turns inclement it is sometimes tempting to stay indoors and wait for spring but on a crisp winter morning there is so much that can be enjoyed on a brisk walk through our Winter Garden.
+As the days grow shorter and the weather turns inclement it is sometimes tempting to stay indoors and wait for spring but on a crisp winter morning there is so much that can be enjoyed on a brisk walk through the Winter Garden.

-We have been developing the winter garden which is now a sight to behold while the rest of the garden slumbers.
+The winter garden at Osterley has been developed and is now a sight to behold while the rest of the garden slumbers.
 Many varieties of trees, shrubs, herbaceous perennials and bulbs have been planted - all of which have colourful or interesting leaves, bark, stems or flowers in the winter months, which are at their best when light levels are low and when the sun’s low angle lights up their bright stems.
-Be sure not to miss the new garden House display, housed in our Grade 1 listed, Adam designed orangery.
+Be sure not to miss the display, housed in the Grade 1 listed Garden House.

 It is all based around my design using repeating circles as a motif – these taken from existing trees and their circular base shapes with winding grass paths leading to a circle of lawn in the middle, from which to view the whole display.

 One of the other points of interest is the varying and different climbing plants that we use to clothe the trees with flowers during the winter months.
-These include the pure white Clematis x urophylla or ‘Winter Beauty’ with its glistening waxy bells shining throughout the worst of any winter weather; and also Clematis armandii or ‘Appleblossom’ which has grown nearly to the top of a mature conifer and festoons this tree with vanilla scented blooms.
+These include the pure white Clematis cirrhosa or ‘Jingle Bells’ with its glistening waxy bells shining throughout the worst of any winter weather; and also Clematis armandii or ‘Appleblossom’ which has grown nearly to the top of a mature conifer and festoons this tree with vanilla scented blooms.

 Of the many thousands of winter flowering bulbs that we have planted one of the best is Iris reticulata or ‘Cantab’ - this small alpine bloom, which has evolved to pierce the snow with its flowers, has stunning cobalt blue petals that gleam against the soil.